Nexus Inclusion

 Learning how to make fixes

 The Learn area reuses the same layout to deliver WCAG explained, compliance guides, developer guides and certificates so teams can upskill inside the tool.
-This was a key differentiator we added after the audit.
+This was a key differentiator we added after the initial needs analysis and was a particular area that stakeholders felt very strongly about, as a large part of their mission was to educate people and, as much as possible, improve accessibility by providing a platform and space for learning as well as working.

 My approach focused on auditing first and then improving the new MVP product that prioritised key value adding features and usability.

 The sitemap breaks into Product, Solutions, Resources and Partners.
-Product holds the core features such as automated scanning, AI visual audit, step by step guides, AI code review and the end user widget.
-Solutions reframes the same offer for websites, digital products, documents and video and media.
-Resources houses compliance guides, learning centre, WCAG explained, developer tools and support.
-This lets sales send links to specific contexts without the site feeling custom every time.
+Product holds the core features such as automated scanning, AI visual audit, step-by-step guides, AI code review and the end-user widget.
+Solutions reframes the same offer for websites, digital products, documents and video and media to help teams understand the tools' relevance.
+Resources include compliance guides, a learning centre, a blog, WCAG explained, developer tools and support.

 My approach focused on auditing first and then improving the new MVP product that prioritised key value adding features and usability.